-There are a number of different ways to include files in your PHP scripts.
-There's Include, include_once, and require.
-Each have its own use, which will be explained in this tutorial.
-It will be up to you to chose which one you want to use.
+There are a number of different ways to include files in your scripts.
+In PHP, we have the following: Include, include_once, and require.
+Each have its own use, which will be explained in this tutorial, and it will be up to you to choose which one fits in your circumstances.

 Include and Include_once